raxod502/intuitive-explanations/src/about/projects.md

 * [etunes] (Fall 2017 -- Summer 2018): [Declarative],
   [version-controlled][version control] music library manager for [Emacs].
 Attempt #1 at a personal music library manager.
+* [Madeline] (Summer 2018): Novel approach to directory syncing, used to maintain complementary mirroring of two filesystem trees via SSH.
+  This idea, while interesting, never served my use case terribly well in the end, and the implementation is terrible.
+I now use a smaller and better-targeted personal script to serve a similar function.
 * [fstunes] (Winter 2018): Extremely minimal music library manager leveraging [UNIX filesystem] abstractions.
 Attempt #2 at a personal music library manager.